Version 8.3 - Effective 26th April 2018

 3.1.10 If a risk assessment reveals unacceptable risks, measures will be implemented to reduce the risk to an acceptable level.

-3.2.1 The CSO will ensure that the information security policy, as well as guidelines and standards, are utilised and acted upon.
+3.2.1 The CSO will ensure that the information security policy, as well as guidelines and standards, are utilized and acted upon.

 3.2.2 The CSO will ensure the availability of sufficient training and information material for all users, to enable the users to protect Cloud9 Software's data and information systems.